What Are the Legal Remedies After Child Sexual Assault

 Institutions should perform background checks on the staff it hires.
 But often there is not anything on a background check, even of a predator, because he has managed to stay out of the notice of law enforcement.

 However, once a predator starts working at an institution he will give himself away.
-It is rare that there are no warning signs before an adult staff member sexually assaults a child.
+It is rare that there are no warning signs before an adult staff member commits child sexual assault.
 The question is whether the institution was properly supervising its own staff.

 Were there reports of the staff member pushing boundaries?
 Does the institution train its supervisors (and other staff) in identifying warning signs of a sexual predator?
 You cannot tell a predator based on how they look.
 His or her behavior is the give-away.